ray-islam/ray-islam.github.io/book.md

 <br>
     <br>

 “...
-Dr. Islam plumbs the depth of Generative AI and ethics through the lens of a technology practitioner and recognized AI academician, energized by the moral conscience of an ethical man and a caring humanitarian.
-This book is a timely primer...”
+Dr. Islam plumbs the depth of Generative AI and ethics through the lens of a technology practitioner and recognized AI academician, energized by the moral conscience of an ethical man and a caring humanitarian...”
 <b>- David Pere, </b> (Retired Colonel, United States Marine Corps) CEO & President, Blue Force Cyber Inc. USA.
 <br>
     <br>

-“Generative AI, Cyber Security, and Ethics is a groundbreaking book that delves into three of the most relevant and pressing topics in today's technological landscape...
+“... is a groundbreaking book that delves into three of the most relevant and pressing topics in today's technological landscape...
 Whether you are a seasoned professional in the tech industry or simply curious about the impact of AI on our world, this book is sure to enlighten and inspire you...”
 <b>-	Dr. Christos P. Beretas, </b> Ph.D,  Head Professor of Cyber Security at Innovative Knowledge Institute, France The 100 Most powerful people in Cyber Security.
 <br>
   <br>